Welcome to the Women and Girls Bleeding Disorder Learning Action Network (LAN)!

-The Women and Girls Blood Disorder (WGBD) Learning Action Network (LAN) is the home for collaboration, education, and resources for clinics specifically devoted to the care of women and girls with bleeding and other blood disorders.
+The Women and Girls Bleeding Disorder (WGBD) Learning Action Network (LAN) is the home for collaboration, education, and resources for clinics specifically devoted to the care of women and girls with bleeding and other blood disorders.

 What is the WGBD LAN?

-Convened predominantly on a cost-effective Web platform, the Women and Girls Blood Disorder Learning Action Network (LAN) is an exchange of key information and best practices in the care of women and girls with bleeding and other blood disorders.
+Convened predominantly on a cost-effective Web platform, the Women and Girls Bleeding Disorder Learning Action Network (LAN) is an exchange of key information and best practices in the care of women and girls with bleeding and other blood disorders.
 WGBD LAN participants are representatives of Hemophilia Treatment Centers (HTCs) as well as other healthcare institutions wishing to improve their care for women and girls with bleeding disorders and wish to start a designated women or girls clinic, or who already have an established, designated clinic for females.
 All of the WGBD LAN participants further benefit from input and guidance by our FWGBD cadre of experts—our Board, Medical Advisors, and the emerging experts on our Education Council, who are newer-generation hematologists and Ob/Gyns who will be leading the care, practice improvement, education and research of women/girls with blood disorders in the not-too-distant future.

 How did the WGBD begin?